PyAntony/chat-rooms-app/README.md

 **- Display name:**

-accomplished using Flask-Login.
+Accomplished using Flask-Login.
 Once the user logs in (creates a new nickname) a cookie is created and the user is remembered until logged out.
 User can be logged out if he changes his nickname or the cookie expires (1 year by default; time can be changed).
 A logged in user is said to be “authenticated” and can navigate protected URLs.
 In this case there is no password required, only the creation of a non-existent nickname.
-Users are stored in a Python dictionary named USERS; it’s keys are the users and its values are lists where the name of the rooms visited are stored.
+Users are stored in a Python dictionary named USERS; it’s keys are the users' nicknames and its values are lists where the name of the rooms visited are stored.

 **-  Channel creation and list:**

-channels (rooms) are displayed and created through GET and POST requests to the same endpoint ‘/chats’.
+Channels (rooms) are displayed and created through GET and POST requests to the same endpoint ‘/chats’.
 Users can’t use already existent channel names.
 Channels information are stored in a Python dictionary called CHANNELS; its keys are the room names and its values are lists containing the creator name, the description of the room, and the list of messages.

 **- Message view:**

-up to 100 messages are displayed.
+Up to 100 messages are displayed.
 Messages are stored in CHANNELS together with the user and the timestamp using the following function:
 ```python
 def saveMessage(msg, user, channel, CHANNELS):
     '''Saves a string including the user, timestamp, and message